Calvinbullock/_myHome/README.md

 # This repo holds the .files for my tmux, nvim, vim and bashrc

 ## Set Up.
-Clone this repo into where ever you like, I prefer the home directory.
+Clone this repo into your desired directory, I prefer the home directory.

 Then you need to sim-link
 * .config/nvim      - link should be in you .config dir